 What makes the labradoodle stand out, however, is their inherently loyal, loving, and affectionate nature.
 They absolutely love their human family and are totally devoted to them.

 They are also a very gentle and kind dog (although they will have a tendency to get rambunctious . . . particularly if they have not been socialized properly).
 Such a sweet disposition has made the labradoodle a top choice for people looking for cuddly and affectionate dogs.

 The maltese is another clever toy breed.
 In fact, they have a reputation for being very intelligent and active.
 While they may be quite lively, they do not require a lot of exercise in comparison to larger dogs.
 Their tiny size negates the need to take long walks or runs.
 Also, they can be very difficult to groom, so poor weather will quickly lead to "indoor play days."

-The characteristics of ten dogs who are extremely loyal and affectionate have just been outlined.
-As with any type of ranking, there are sure to be disagreements with the list.
+As with any type of ranking, there are sure to be disagreements.
 Owners of such dogs as the collie or rat terrier are sure to wonder why their beloved pet did not make the list.
 As owners, most of us believe that our dog is most certainly the best and most affectionate.
 That is a perfectly normal reaction.

 - American Society for the Prevention of Cruelty to Animals (ASPCA) 2016

 - Social Interaction Between Pets and People...A New Biological Framework.
 John W.S.
 Bradshaw.
 1995

 - Snub-nosed dogs more affectionate and make better guard dogs, study suggests.
 Anna Salleh.
 Science News.
 2016

 - Five Universal Personality Traits of the Pug Dog.
 Pet Forums

 - The Chihuahua.
 Christine Adkins.
 Modern Dog Magazine